 Crop Watch is an email newsletter written by SARDI grains pathologists on an as-needs basis through the growing season.
-To subscribe contact DK Communications.
+Subscribe to Crop Watch here.

 Canola – national

 Marcroft Grains Pathology provides two options for updates on managing canola pests and diseases.
 They are the Marcroft Grains Pathology Facebook page and via Twitter @Steve_Marcroft.
-Marcroft Grains Pathology also provide updates via the eXtensionAUS website.
+Additionally, Marcroft Grains Pathology also provides updates via the eXtensionAUS website.

 Crop Disease Bulletin – southern New South Wales and northern Victoria